-‘Every Day You Play’ by Pablo Neruda is an eight stanza poem that is divided into six sets of four lines, or quatrains, one set of five lines and one set of six lines.
+‘Every Day You Play’ by Pablo Neruda is an eight stanza poem that is divided into six sets of four lines, or quatrains, one set of five lines, and one set of six lines.
 The poem does not follow a structured or consistent pattern of rhyme.
 Instead, there are moments in which end words are half, if not full or complete rhymes.
 These instances are scattered throughout the poem.
-One occurs between “eyes” and “cry” in fifth stanza, “butterflies” in the sixth and “eyes” in the seventh.
+One occurs between “eyes” and “cry” in the fifth stanza, “butterflies” in the sixth, and “eyes” in the seventh.

 There are also distinct moments of repetition.
 The word ‘universe” appears at the end of two lines and contributes to the theme of nature that Neruda’s speaker returns to frequently.
 He describes the world in natural terms and with poignant metaphors.
 The listener is consistently related to nature, such as when he states that his “happiness bites the plum of [their] mouth”.
 You can read the full poem here.